matosjoaops/TVVS-PROJ/assignment03/report/report.md

 - `s` is only composed of spaces

 #### Partition #4:
-- `s` a non-empty string
+- `s` a non-empty string that is not composed only by spaces

+### Boundary Value Analysis

+#### Between Partition #1 and Partition #2:
+- On-point: null
+- Off-point: empty string

+#### Between Partition #2 and Partition #3:
+- On-point: empty string
+- Off-point: string with one space character

+#### Between Partition #2 and Partition #4:
+- On-point: empty string
+- Off-point: string one non-space character

 ### Unit tests generated for each category

-The following code tests partitions #1, #2, #3, and #4.
+The following code tests partitions #1, #2, #3, and #4, as well as its boundaries.
 As the previously tested functions, it uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
-The test passes for all partitions, as the code runs as expected.
+The test passes for all partitions and boundaries, as the code runs as expected.

 ```java
 @ParameterizedTest